Love0509/My-first-project-Documentation/README.md

   - For data collection
   - For data cleaning
 - SQL server (for quering and analysis)
-- Ms powerbi (for creatng a report)
+- Ms powerbi (for creating a report)
-- Ms power point (foR presentation)
+- Ms power point (for presentation)